 DDX3X

-Below is a summary for the DDX3X gene observed in research publications.
+The information for this summary of DDX3X-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is DDX3X-related syndrome?

-DDX3X-related syndrome happens when there are changes to the DDX3X gene.
+DDX3X-related syndrome happens when there are changes in the DDX3X gene.
 These changes can keep the gene from working as it should.

 Key Role